-- There are many different ways how to handle the stacking of registers when calling a subroutine - There is a calling convention for each platform that defines the relationship between the caller (the part of the programming doing a call to a subroutine) and the callee (the subroutine that is called).
-It defines: - How arguments are passed between caller and callee - How values are returned from the callee to the caller - Who takes care of the stacking of which registers
+- There are many different ways how to handle the stacking of registers when calling a subroutine - There is a calling convention for each platform that defines the relationship between the caller (the part of the program doing a call to a subroutine) and the callee (the subroutine that is called).
+It defines: - How are arguments passed between caller and callee? - How are values returned from the callee to the caller? - Who takes care of the stacking of which registers?